MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/troubleshoot-apps-start-failure-use-process-monitor.md

 ## Troubleshooting example

-Take this issue as an example, you have the Calculator application that isn't working.
-First start the Process Monitor recording with any of the methods described above.
+Take this issue as an example; you have the Calculator application that isn't working.
+First, start the Process Monitor recording with any of the methods described above.
 Then reproduce the problem by trying to start the application.
 Once the issue is reproduced, stop the Process Monitor recording and save the data.

-To analyze the Process Monitor trace recorded, open it with Process Monitor.
-Select **Process Tree** under **Tools** on the Menu to see if your application starts at all during the recording.
+To analyze the recorded Process Monitor trace, open it with Process Monitor.
+Select **Process Tree** under **Tools** on the Menu to see if your application starts during the recording.

 Select the Calculator process: